-Frederick Still, the injured brakesman, was taken as soon as possible to the General Hospital.
-It was there found that his right hand was terribly scalded and at first thought that amoutation would be necessary.
+Frederick Still, the injured brakesman, was taken as soon as possible to the General Was taken as soon as possessed to the treneral Hospital.
+It was there found that his right hand was terribly scalded, and at first thought that amputation would be necessary.
 His left arm was broken in two places above the wrist, making a painful impacted fracture.
 He was also severely scalded about the flesh and hips, the pain from which was very intense.
 Last night he was in a very low condition, and it is doubtful whether he will get over it.
 Still is only nineteen years of age, and belongs to Stratford.

-CLIAMES OF THE WESTE.
+CLEASING OF THE WEBGE.

-As soon as the accident was made known at the headquarters of the Company an auxiliary train and a force of man were desepatched to the scene of the wreck.
-Such of the cars of the down train as lead escaped damage were taken to Carleton Station, damings were taken to Carlston Station, while the uninjured cars of the other train were brought back to the city.
-Mr. Hot, who had charge of the wrecking force, did his best to remove the debris from the track, so that imilia might be resumed as quickly as possible.
-An engine was kept busy all day pulling out the imagments of the wreck by means of a heavy cable attached to it in front.
-The mon and engine kept on working after The mon and engine kept on working after dark, and at eleven c'clock the express which leaves here at seven in the evening was able to come into the city.
+As soon as the accident was made known at the headquarters of the Company an auxiliary train and a force of men were desepatched to the scene of the wrack.
+Such of the cars of the down train as lead escaped damage were taken to Carleton Station, while the uninjured cars of the other train were brought back to the city.
+Mr. Holt, who had charge of the wrecking force, did his best to remove the debris from the track, so that traffic might be resumed as quickly as possible.
+An engine was kept busy all day pulling out the tragments of the wreck by means of a heavy cable attached to it in front.
+The mon and angine kept en working after dark, and at eleven o'clock the express which leaves here at seven in the evening was able to come into the city.